tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Alarm

-**Casting Time/Duration**: 10 minutes**/**8 hours or until discharged
+**Casting Time/Duration:** 10 minutes**/**8 hours or until discharged

-**Market/Component Cost**: 150 gp**/**30 gp; plus a set of focuses
+**Market/Component Cost:** 150 gp**/**30 gp; plus a set of focuses

-**Effect**: You ward the nearby area, and designate a spoken password that allows a creature to enter the warded area without triggering an alarm.
+**Effect:** You ward the nearby area, and designate a spoken password that allows a creature to enter the warded area without triggering an alarm.
 This alarm can send a mental signal to you or make an audible ringing sound.

 If a Tiny or larger creature enters the warded area without speaking the password, the alarm you set triggers, and the ritual is discharged.
 However, an insubstantial creature or any creature that succeeds on a Stealth check (DC 10 + your Arcana skill check modifier) does not trigger the alarm.